The Patriot Post® · Martin Luther King Jr.

 “I have a dream that one day this nation will rise up and live out the true meaning of its creed: ‘We hold these truths to be self-evident, that all men are created equal.’ … I have a dream that my four children will one day live in a nation where they will not be judged by the color of their skin but by the content of their character. … And if America is to be a great nation this must become true.” —Martin Luther King Jr.

-So you thought racism was just a “Deep South problem”?
-That’s what the Democrats and their Leftmedia sycophants would have you believe.
+So you thought racism was just a “deep south problem”?
+That is what the Democrats and their Leftmedia sycophants would have you believe.

-Despite questions about King’s personal character and his proper place in history, I encourage you to read his letter from a Birmingham jail, which provides a window into the soul of King’s vision for all Americans.
+Regardless of one’s conclusion about King’s proper place in history (given the historical account regarding his personal character failures), his letter from a Birmingham jail is mandatory reading as it provides a window into the soul of King’s vision for all Americans.